cck75/schonfeld-interview-curtis/README.md

 `getDataHkex.py`

-includes all the function used to make http request and parse response data. module uses asyncio to make parallel calls for data, but because of rate limit issue. request is throttled at 0.05s per request
+includes all the function used to make http request and parse response data. module uses asyncio to make parallel calls for data, but because of rate limit issue, request is throttled at 0.05s per request

 `application.py`